 Your moving costs might not end once your shipment leaves the port.
 Many countries have fees, duties, or taxes that you’ll need to pay when your goods arrive.
 Ask your mover if they anticipate any fees at your destination.
 They should have experience with the country you’re moving to and be able to give you an idea of what to expect.
 In some cases, your personal household items might be exempt or subject to lower rates.
 Getting this information upfront helps you create a more accurate budget and avoids a nasty financial surprise when you’re trying to settle into your new home.

-Common Mistakes to Avoid When Choosing a Budget Mover
+Mistakes to Avoid When Choosing a Cheap International Mover

 An international move is a huge undertaking, and it’s completely understandable to look for ways to save money.
 But when you’re comparing movers, finding an affordable option shouldn’t mean sacrificing reliability or peace of mind.
 The truth is, some budget movers cut corners in ways that can cost you more in the long run, both in money and in stress.
 A low price tag can sometimes hide a lack of experience, poor customer service, or inadequate protection for your belongings.
 This is especially true for complex international moves, where customs, logistics, and distance add layers of complexity.